berea-college-csc236/berea-college-csc236.github.io/index.md

 - Read [L1: Loopy Graphics with C-Turtle](https://docs.google.com/document/d/1yMQGsJwNXTUsabYNo_k56b9-Jwk1EKFaGgM8e2fVt2c/edit?usp=sharing) and do the first milestone (due Wednesday).
 The final submission is due Friday.
 - Read, complete, and submit [A02: OOP Principles](https://docs.google.com/document/d/1uH5vpyvL1rCLsmI14D3LIgUo2Q-0fCCdclOz2ZAk1Eg) for Wednesday.
+- At your earliest convenience, do [A01: Interview with a CSC 236 TA](https://docs.google.com/document/d/1NtM4BUvfbsyYlgH63H92zRcvMYrIIYVDortntHz_nxg/edit?usp=sharing) sooner rather than later.
+It is due Friday, September 5 at 8 am.
+Do not wait until the night before.

 ## Day 4: Wednesday, August 27, 2025